 Of course, this starts with getting active on social media, developing a website, and hiring an expert copywriting team to create engaging content for you.
 But it’s not quite that simple.

 One thing that many businesses neglect is search engine optimization (SEO).
 Doing this makes it seriously hard to achieve a good search engine rank, which in turn makes it nearly impossible for people to find you via an internet search.
+For this reason, many hire SEO experts such as strategicSEOsolutions.com so they can rise to the top of Google and increase organic traffic.

 But this isn’t the only problem that you will run into.
 In this article, we look at seven clear ways that your business will lose if you neglect SEO, outlining the seriously negative effects that it could be having on your income and productivity.